 There are some basic HTML tags and media queries that developers utilize to produce the right design.
 Here are a few of them:

 This meta tag will tell the device that the content is optimized for mobile and must be set device-width.
 Some developers also set “user-scalable” to “no” to disable zooming.

 “min-width”/“max-width” media queries are introduced to apply specific design styles according to the width of the device.

-If you are still wondering what a site created through the design approach looks like in reality, check out these stunning examples:
+If you are still wondering what a mobile-first site looks like in reality, check out these stunning examples:

 Source: Smashing Magazine

 As mobile devices are increasingly becoming a preferred gateway to the Internet across the globe, the delivery of seamless user experience has turned into a burning issue in the design world.